Windellama: Windellama Rural Fire Brigade

 In March 2022, Life Member Beverly McGaw received the inaugural Goulburn Mulwaree Award to recognise outstanding service or meritorious achievement by individuals to the community of the Goulburn Mulwaree Local Government area.
 Beverley McGaw has been recognised for her strong commitment to the Windellama community, especially the Rural Fire Brigade.
 Beverley joined the Rural Fire Brigade as a teenager, and has been an integral member of the brigade for over fifty years.

 The 2021 NSW Volunteer of the Year Award recipient for the Southern Inland region was Senior Deputy Captain Brendan Shannon.
-Brendan worked on many of the larger fires during 2019 – 2020 fire season, spending almost 3 months of work fighting fires full-time.
+Brendan worked on many of the larger fires during 2019 – 2020 fire season, spending almost 3 months off work fighting fires full-time.
 He was part of the Southern Tablelands strike team that provided flood relief on the mid-North Coast, clearing mud and furniture from over 50 flood damaged homes.
-Brendan manages the Brigade’s Facebook page and Windellama Get Ready Days, as well as writing monthly articles for the Windellama Community Newsletter.
+Brendan manages the Brigade's Facebook page and Windellama Get Ready Days, as well as writing monthly articles for the Windellama Community Newsletter.

 The 2019 NSW Young Volunteer of the Year Award for the South Coast/Southern Inland Award was Windellama Brigade Deputy Captain Thomas Shannon.
 Twenty-one-year-old Thomas Shannon was selected as the 2019 NSW Young Volunteer of the Year for the South Coast and Southern Tablelands for his outstanding volunteer rescue work assisting in lifesaving roadside rescues with his local fire brigade as well as joining a number of teams to fight fires throughout the region.